- Please Do Not Show Up Without an Appointment! You will be turned away.

 Wildlife Rescue Rules

-Spring is on its way and wildlings will soon be out and about!
 If you see an animal that may be in distress, please refer to our Wildlife Rescue Rules before intervening.
 In many situations, it is actually better to leave the wildling alone!
-To view our suggestions on how to handle a wildlife situation, please click here.
+But if you do need to intervene, this resource also includes suggestions on how to handle wildlife situations.